dariol83/reatmetric/README.md

 ### Remote Driver

-The remote driver allows a hierarchical decomposition of the entire system into independent Reatmetric systems.
+The remote driver allows a hierarchical decomposition of the entire system into independent ReatMetric systems.
 An example of configuration enabling such decomposition is located in the module eu.dariolucia.reatmetric.remoting.test.
 Two station simulations can be individually executed, and a high-level M&C system can connect to both systems and provide a unified monitoring and control experience.